2 out of 10

 Pairs reasonably well with Mad Dog 20/20.
 It’s really an exercise in the folly of youth and somewhat poor decisions.

 It retails for about $13 at most Spencer’s stores.
-If you decide to buy it (spoiler alert; you shouldn’t), you should buy it from my friends at Wicked Butterfly.
+If you decide to buy it (spoiler alert; you shouldn’t).

 I am very new to the scene of sex toy reviews.
 I didn’t know all these toys existed until a few months ago.
 As a result, I had a really hard time writing this review.
 But I attacked it from a personal space and a sex toy reviewer space.

 Let me cover a few bases first:

 Pipedream has some really sketchy advertising.
 I do not condone it in the slightest, and I considered myself a feminist, even if I’m not always feminine.
 It is a large part of the reason that I cannot recommend this product for anyone to use.